kevquirk/fuckedweb/index.md

 Yeah, fuck that.
 Fuck blockchain.
 Fuck Meta.
 Fuck Zuck the schmuck.
 That's all I have to say about that.

 ## Fuck this
 I'm done.
 There you have it.
-That's my manifesto about how fucked the web is.
+That's my opinion about how fucked the web is.
 Look, we will never get the web of old back.
 Let's be honest, it wasn't perfect either.
 The web of today is more accessible, more dynamic and pretty much a cornerstone of our society.

 As long as we use the web with our eyes open and try to take advantage of the few positives it still provides, it *may* not be that bad.